Louisville–Memphis rivalry

 The Louisville–Memphis rivalry is a sports rivalry between the University of Louisville Cardinals and University of Memphis Tigers.
 The two NCAA Division I schools compete in various sports, with men's basketball and college football in particular being prominent.
 Both schools were represented in a 2008 Sheraton commercial featuring fans of other college sport rivals such as Michigan/Ohio State, Duke/North Carolina, USC/UCLA, and Syracuse/Georgetown.

 Men's basketball

 The series between the men's basketball programs began in 1949.
 Louisville leads the series 53–34.
 The two schools have played in four different conferences – the Missouri Valley Conference, Metro Conference, Conference USA, and for the 2013–14 season only, the American Athletic Conference.
 Louisville joined the Atlantic Coast Conference in 2014.

+In May 2025, the two schools announced a 6-game series starting in 2025, marking the renewal of the basketball rivalry.

 Football

+The football series was first played in 1948 when Memphis State won 13–7 and has been played a total of 43 times.
+The teams played again in 1952, before starting a series in 1961 that played annually through 1983.
+The annual series resumed in 1986 and played every year but one through 2004.
+The two teams met three more times with their final meeting in 2013.
+Louisville leads the series 24–19.